clarkey022/library_application/README.md

 * When running bundle install, if encounter fetch errors its probably due to iPv6 being enabled.
 Disable this, for some reason the gems server doesn't like it.
 * There maybe a number of dependency conflicts/version issues to resolve depending on what is already installed.
 Best approach is to just delete the Gemfile.lock and redo `bundle install`
+* The frontend is not particularly 'refined' for this project as most of the focus has been on the backend.
+With this in mind, you may want to `Ctrl + -` or `Ctrl + =` in the browser to get the views fitting nicely.
+The browser used for development was Google Chrome.
+It has not been tested in Edge, Firefox, Safari or IE.